 This article first appeared in the From the Editor column of the Christian Research Journal, volume 28, number 4 (2005).
-For further information or to subscribe to the Christian Research Journal go to: http://www.equip.org
+For more information about the Christian Research Journal, click here.

 The Christian Research Institute (CRI) was founded in 1960 for the purpose of equipping orthodox Christians to respond to the challenge of the cults (e.g., Mormonism and Jehovah’s Witnesses).
 As the first parachurch ministry of its kind, CRI’s driving motivation was, and is, apologetics: contending for the faith that was once for all time delivered to the saints (Jude 3).